saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 ```

-The SCHC ACK REQ SHOULD NOT be used, instead the All-1 SCHC Fragment MUST be used to request a SCHC ACK from the receiver.
+The SCHC ACK REQ SHOULD NOT be used, instead the All-1 SCHC Fragment MUST be used to request a SCHC ACK from the receiver (Network SCHC).
 As per RFC8724, the All-0 message is distinguishable from the SCHC ACK REQ (All-1 message).
 The penultimate tile of a SCHC Packet is of regular size.
-As per RFC8724, the All-0 message is distinguishable from the SCHC ACK REQ (All-1 message).
-The penultimate tile of a SCHC Packet is of the regular size.

 #### All-1 SCHC Fragment

 Figure 2 shows an example of the All-1 message.
 The All-1 message MUST contain the last tile of the SCHC Packet.
 The last tile MUST be of at least 1 byte (one L2 word).
 Padding MUST NOT be added, as the resulting size is L2-word-multiple.

 ```text